Gellye History, Family Crest & Coats of Arms

 Gellye is one of the names carried to England in the great wave of migration from Normandy following the Norman Conquest in 1066.
 It is based on a diminution of the medieval given name Giles.
 That name is derived from the Greek aigidion, which means kid, or young goat.

 "In England there are numerous families who write their name Gillett and Gillot, all of French extraction."

 "Oxfordshire is now the principal home of the Gilletts, but the name is also found in Kent.
 In Lincolnshire the name is represented by Gilliart, Gilliatt, and Gillyatt."

 "The family may have come with William the Conqueror into England, from Gillette, a town in Piedmont, France.
 Gillette, the son of Giles."

 The surname Gellye was first found in Oxfordshire, but also many other shires throughout ancient Britain.
 Listed as both a forename and surname in many early rolls, the name quickly spread.

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

 Early History of the Gellye family

-Another 198 words (14 lines of text) are included under the topic Early Gellye History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gellye research.
+Another 68 words (5 lines of text) are included under the topic Early Gellye History in all our PDF Extended History products and printed products wherever possible.

 Gellye Spelling Variations